astronomer/terraform-provider-astro/templates/guides/import-script.md

 # Use Import Script to migrate existing resources
 The Astro Terraform Import Script helps you import existing Astro resources into your Terraform configuration.

-In this guide, we will migrate an existing Workspace, API token and Team into Terraform using the Terraform Import Script.
+In this guide, you will migrate an existing Workspace, API token and Team into Terraform using the Terraform Import Script.

 ## Import Script options
 - `-resources`: Comma-separated list of resources to import.
 Accepted values are